vfarcic/devops24/manuscript/01-sts.md

     deployment api
 ```

 We created the resources defined in `sts/go-demo-3-deploy.yml` and retrieved the `rollout status` of the `api` Deployment.
-API is designed to fail if it cannot access its databases so the fact that it rolled out correctly seems to give us a reasonable guarantee that everything is working as expected.
+The API is designed to fail if it cannot access its databases so the fact that it rolled out correctly seems to give us a reasonable guarantee that everything is working as expected.
 Still, since I am skeptical by nature, we'll double-check that all the Pods are running.
 We should see six of them (three for each Deployment) in the `go-demo-3` Namespace.

 ```bash
 kubectl -n go-demo-3 get pods